mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 * **Design Microservices** - **Api documentation path placeholder**
 In the design area, after selecting a microservice you will now view the default documentation path equal to `/documentation/json`.

+* **CMS** - **Fixed the bug that caused the CMS to send empty data**
+Fixed the bug that caused the CMS to send empty objects and arrays instead of not sending the data.

 ### How to update your DevOps Console?